propublica/sunlight-congress/source/bills.md

 ```

 \* **sponsor_id**<br/>
-The bioguide ID of the bill's sponsor, if there is one.
+The bioguide ID of the bill's sponsoring [legislator](legislators.html), if there is one.
 It is possible, but rare, to have bills with no sponsor.

 **sponsor**<br/>
 An object with most simple [legislator fields](legislators.html#fields) for the bill's sponsor, if there is one.